Managed IT Services in Coquitlam for Small and Mid-Size Businesses

 These are the failures we repeatedly fix for Coquitlam businesses.
 If any of them sound familiar, keep reading.

-The growing tech startup that outran its IT stack
+The growing firm that outran its IT setup

-A 35-person tech startup near Coquitlam Town Centre had grown from 8 people to 35 in 18 months.
-The IT setup was the founder’s old laptop-admin habit plus a handful of ad-hoc SaaS tools.
-Nothing was documented.
-New hires took 4 days to get productive.
-When a US investor asked about security posture, the founder could not answer.
-We rebuilt with Entra ID, documented onboarding, MFA sitewide, endpoint management, and a documented data-classification scheme.
-Investor due-diligence passed with zero findings.
+A company near Coquitlam Central had grown quickly with no documented IT, the founder’s old admin habits plus a handful of ad-hoc SaaS tools.
+New hires took days to get productive, and when an investor asked about security posture, no one could answer.
+We rebuilt on Microsoft 365 with Entra ID, documented onboarding, sitewide MFA, endpoint management, and a data-classification scheme.
+The next due-diligence review passed cleanly.

 What makes Coquitlam IT different from the rest of Metro Vancouver

-Coquitlam clients often have staff or satellite operations in Port Moody, Port Coquitlam, Pitt Meadows, or Maple Ridge.
-Our engagements support multi-site hybrid workforces and 24/7 coverage across the Tri-Cities area.
+Coquitlam clients often have staff or satellite operations in Port Moody, Port Coquitlam, Burnaby, or further out toward Pitt Meadows and Maple Ridge.
+We support multi-site hybrid workforces with one consistent security baseline and 24/7 coverage across the Tri-Cities.

-The Evergreen Line SkyTrain puts our Vancouver dispatch inside 30 to 45 minutes of most Coquitlam addresses.
-Same-day on-site is contractual.
-Our engineers use transit for non-emergency dispatch, which is often faster during peak hours than driving Highway 1.
+The Evergreen Line SkyTrain and the Highway 1 corridor put our Lower Mainland dispatch within practical reach of most Coquitlam addresses.
+Same-day on-site is contractual; our engineers use transit for non-emergency dispatch, which often beats driving during peak hours.

 Managed IT Services in Coquitlam: What’s Included